lakhaNamdhari/factorize/README.md

 # factorize
-The efficient algorithems to factorize an integer
+This repo contains some fast algorithms to factorize BIG NUMBERS.